jiayiwus1x/physicist-net/README.md

 ## Description

-Every wonder who was the most well-connected Physicist?
+Ever wonder who was the most well-connected Physicist?
 I use a naive approach to answer this question.
 Wikipedia has a list of [physicsts](https://en.wikipedia.org/wiki/List_of_physicists).
 I scrape the Wikipedia page of each Physicist on this list and construct a graph object in the following way:

 Every node in the graph respresents a Physicist.
 For every wikipedia page, I count the number of unique Physicists and add an edge between every pair present on that page.